LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/post-conversation-survey-legacy.md

 {: .important}
 This integration with Post Conversation Survey (PCS) is only available with [PCS Legacy solution](messaging-window-api-tutorials-legacy-post-conversation-survey-pcs.html).
 New PCS bots can be configured in [Conversation Builder](conversation-builder-bots-post-conversation-survey-bots.html) and are **not** integrated with Functions.

 A Post Conversation Survey flow is triggered at the end of a conversation with an agent or custom bot.
-You can use it to obtain feedback from the consumer on the their experience with your brand.
-A PCS is a great way to measure agent/bot and skill performance and to identify opportunities to improve on your quality targets.
+You can use it to obtain feedback from the consumer on their experience with your brand.
+A PCS is a great way to measure agent/bot and skill performance and identify opportunities to improve your quality targets.

 PCS Bot can be integrated with Functions.
-A function can be invoked when the Survey starts (at the end of the conversation) and when the survey ends.
-In comparison to the [chat post survey](liveperson-functions-event-sources-chat-post-survey.html) this integration will not send any automated emails.
+A function can be invoked when the survey starts (at the end of the conversation) and when the survey ends.
+This integration will not send any automated emails compared to the [chat post survey](liveperson-functions-event-sources-chat-post-survey.html).

 {: .important}
-Post Conversation Survey Bot is only available for **messaging**, not for chat.
+Post-Conversation Survey Bot is only available for **messaging**, not for a chat.

 <img src="img/functions/functions_survey_bot_flow.png" alt="Functions: Post Conversation Survey Flow" style="width:100%;"/>

 This is the Post Conversation Survey flow with Functions integration:

 1. Survey Bot listens to *conversation end* events.
-2. If certain conditions occur, Survey bot will send the survey first question to the conversation:
+2. If certain conditions occur, the Survey bot will send the survey first question to the conversation:
-    1. If there is a Function deployed on *Messaging Survey Started* event -->  the associated function will be invoked (if deployed).
+    1. If there is a Function deployed on the *Messaging Survey Started* event -->  the associated function will be invoked (if deployed).
     2. Survey will listen for survey responses, send more questions and listen to responses.
-3. When the Survey ends on *Messaging Survey Ended* event --> Survey Bot will invoke the associated function (if deployed).
+3. When the Survey ends on the *Messaging Survey Ended* event --> Survey Bot will invoke the associated function (if deployed).

 ### Configuration

-It is required that your account has the Post Conversation Survey enabled; please contact your account team in order to do this.
+It is required that your account has the Post Conversation Survey enabled; don't hesitate to get in touch with your account team to do this.

 #### Step 1 - Configure your PCS

-Follow this guide on how to configure a [Post Conversation Survey](messaging-window-api-tutorials-legacy-post-conversation-survey-pcs.html).
-If you already have a survey bot configured make sure you have Functions enabled for your account.
+Follow this guide on configuring a [Post Conversation Survey](messaging-window-api-tutorials-legacy-post-conversation-survey-pcs.html).
+If you already have a survey bot configured, make sure you have Functions enabled for your account.

 #### Step 2 - Create function